AInora

 3

 Human receptionists have bad days, take vacations, call in sick, and eventually quit.
 AI receptionists deliver the same quality every call, every time.
-For businesses that struggled with receptionist turnover (average tenure is 18 months), consistency is a significant factor.
+For businesses that struggle with receptionist turnover, consistency is a significant factor.

 4